Gnomeball/SwackQuote/README.md

 If citing both a person and a work, please do this in a format that is sensible, perhaps `Person, Work`, inside the `attribution` field.

-If the year or edition is relevant, include this either parenthesised `(3rd edition)`, or following it like, say, `Unix Epoch, 1970`.
-With dating, we prefer and assume [Common Era](https://en.wikipedia.org/wiki/Common_Era), such as `Julius Caesar (100 - 44 BCE)` or `de Finibus Bonorum et Malorum, 45 BCE`.
+If the year or edition is relevant, include this either parenthesised `(3rd edition)` or following it `Unix Epoch, 1970`.
+With dating, we prefer and assume [Common Era](https://en.wikipedia.org/wiki/Common_Era), such as `Julius Caesar (100 - 44 BCE)` or `de Finibus Bonorum et Malorum, 45 BCE` (note that it is often implicit and omitted with modern dates).

 Shows may include the specific episode by name and perhaps number, where relevant, but further details (such as timestamps) should not be included (but timestamped URLs for YouTube, say, may be used in the `source`).